kathleens0782/github-tutorial/README.md

 coder has to go through, the solution here is
 simple!
 All you have to to is exit by pressing `q`.
 Yeah!

+**Forgetting to use `cd`:** In this situation, you
+could be making a file, but you wonder why the file is
+outside of the intented folder.
+You forgot to `cd`
+into the folder before they made a new `touch` file.

+**Misspellings and Mistakes:** So your coding your file, and
+your ready to save, only to find that your not in your workspace
+anymore.
+What happened?
+Well, it could've been that you accidently
+typed `stauts` instead of `status`, or you forgot to put a quotation
+mark at the end of your commit message.
+Don't panic though, you can always
+simply `cd` back into the directory and carfully type that code again.

+**COMMIT, COMMIT, COMMIT!:** Your save your code with `git push`, and
+you expect to see the fruits of your labor on GitHub.
+However, you
+end up seeing that nothing changed!
+Now now, don't freak out, the world
+isn't ending anytime soon.
+You just forgot to make a **commit** message to your
+save.
+That's normal.
+Even I forget sometimes.